matteomiceli/matteomiceli/README.md

 I love solving problems with code and making cool stuff with cool people.
 I have a background in criminology and an interest in research, writing, and history.

-I'm currently working on [Runik](https://github.com/Runik-3/), an application that lets you generate e-reader compatible dictionaries for your favourite fictional worlds!
+I'm currently working on [Runik](https://github.com/Runik-3/), an application that generates e-reader compatible dictionaries for your favourite fictional worlds!

 <br>